 - 3 best trials are recorded to the nearest fourth of an inch.

-- Athlete holds a wooden dowel over their head with their shoulders flexed fully and elbows locked.
-Grip is twice the shoulder width and feet are about shoulder width apart with toes pointing forward or barely out.
+- The athlete holds a wooden dowel over their head with their shoulders flexed fully and elbows locked.
+The grip is twice the shoulder width and feet are about shoulder-width apart with toes pointing forward or barely out.

-- Athlete squats down, initial action is flexion of hips and knees.
-Heels remain contact with the floor.
+- Athlete squats down, the initial action is flexion of hips and knees.
+Heels remain in contact with the floor.

-- Athlete lowers down until the hip crease is below the top of the knee.
+- The athlete lowers down until the hip crease is below the top of the knee.